dmnktoe/khs-rundgang-web/README.md

 ## Open Source

-Radio Rasclat is an open source product by [Domenik Toefflinger](https://dmnktoe.de/).
+Radio Rasclat is an open source product.

 ### Become a backer